dontinelli/fyta-plant-card/README.md

 - Plant status with color-coded indicators
 - Interactive elements that show detailed information when clicked

+### HomeAssistant Integration

+This card works with the official [Home Assistant FYTA integration](https://www.home-assistant.io/integrations/fyta/).
+The integration communicates with the FYTA Cloud API to retrieve your plant data and makes it available as entities in Home Assistant.
+Once the integration is set up, this card provides a beautiful visualization of that data.

+To set up the FYTA integration in Home Assistant:
+1. Go to Settings → Devices & Services
+2. Click "Add Integration" and search for "FYTA"
+3. Follow the prompts to connect your FYTA account
+4. Once connected, your FYTA plants will be available as entities

+The FYTA Plant Card then uses these entities to display your plant information in an intuitive and visually appealing way on your dashboard.

 ## Installation

 1. Download `fyta-plant-card.js` from the [latest release](https://github.com/dontinelli/fyta-plant-card/releases).